 Who We Are

-We’re USC’s hub for entrepreneurial innovation.
-Led by the Office of Research and Innovation, we unite resources, expertise, and passion to empower Trojan entrepreneurs.
+We are USC’s hub for entrepreneurial innovation.
+Led by the Office of Research and Innovation, we bring together programs, resources, and expertise that empower Trojan entrepreneurs.

-Our goal is clear: transform groundbreaking research into solutions that address society’s greatest challenges.
+Our mission is clear: transform groundbreaking research into startups, technologies, and solutions that address society’s greatest challenges.

-Los Angeles’s rank in the 2024 Global Startup Ecosystem Report of the world’s leading startup ecosystems
+Los Angeles’s ranking in the Global Startup Ecosystem Report of the world’s leading startup ecosystems

-USC’s ranking of PitchBook’s Universities Top 100 global colleges ranked by startup founders
+USC’s ranking in PitchBook’s Top 100 universities globally ranked by startup founders

 Our Crew

-USC’s innovation ecosystem is driven by dedicated Office of Research and Innovation leaders who fuel groundbreaking research, empower entrepreneurs, and transform ideas into impact.
+USC’s innovation ecosystem is driven by the Office of Research and Innovation, a team dedicated to advancing groundbreaking research, empowering entrepreneurs, and transforming ideas into impact.

 Ishwar Puri, PhD